 Nibble - 4 bits.
 A single hexadecimal digit (0 to 9, A to F) is often referred to as a nibble as it can be represented in exactly 4 bits.

+Node - The term Node is a shorter equivalent to Element Information Item of the DFDL Infoset described in Section 4.1.2 Element Information Items.

 Non-representation property – a format property that is not a representation property, specifically dfdl:ref, dfdl:hiddenGroupRef, dfdl:choiceChoiceBranchKey, dfdl:choiceDispatchKey, dfdl:inputValueCalc, dfdl:outputValueCalc.
 See also representation property.